-- 41. We assume responsibility for, and agree with, the findings of specialists in evaluating the Pollution remediation liability and have adequately considered the qualifications of the specialists in determining the amounts and disclosures used in the financial statements and underlying accounting records.
+- 41. We assume responsibility for, and agree with, the findings of specialists in evaluating the pollution remediation liability and have adequately considered the qualifications of the specialists in determining the amounts and disclosures used in the financial statements and underlying accounting records.
 We did not give or cause any instructions to be given to specialists with respect to the values or amounts derived in an attempt to bias their work, and we are not otherwise aware of any matters that have had impact on the independence or objectivity of the specialists. - 42.
-We agree with the restatement presented in the current year's financial statements. - 43.
 We assume responsibility for, and agree with, the information provided by the Wisconsin Retirement System as audited by the Legislative Audit Bureau relating to the net pension asset/liability and related deferred outflows and deferred inflows and have adequately considered the reasonableness of the amounts and disclosures used in the financial statements and underlying accounting records.
 We also assume responsibility for the census data that has been reported to the plan.